ola-mattsson/om_tools/README.md

 ## Descriptors
 File and socket descriptors.

-Wrapping a descriptor (int) has one problem, a factory function needs to return a valid object holding the int and let the caller close it when ITs scope finishes, i.e. not closing when the factory function ends. hmm, move semantics to the rescue.
+Wrapping a descriptor (int) has one problem, for example a factory function like the below, needs to return a valid object holding the int and let the caller close it when ITs scope finishes, i.e. not closing when the factory function ends. hmm, move semantics to the rescue.

 These objects can be passed around safely and will be closed, if valid, when going out of scope.
 When assigned from each other and returned from functions they are moved and the original will be invalidated, so they don't accidentally close.

 Why not use copy constructor/copy assignment to do the same thing?
 One could, but this would be too weird, assigning one with another invalidates the original, this would surprise the user which is bad.
 There are probably ways to do that too but this works as intended.